ahmedcauni/AI_MountainCarOpenAI/README.md

 ## First Strategy : Random Steps
-The first strategy I will follow is the random steps , which will be just taking steps randomly and seeing if the car will be able to reach the goal .Ill make the car play 4000 game cycles .
+The first strategy I will follow is the random steps , which will be just taking steps randomly and seeing if the car will be able to reach the goal .Ill make the car play 4000 game cycles .However it the car has not won a single time .

 ## Second Strategy : Q learning Strategy
 To adopt a reinforcement learning for the car in order for it to reach the